shawhu/whisperserver/README.md

 ### warning
-this is only for the purpose of testing, if you need to run this in a production environment, you should publish flask. the current state is extremely easy to be hacked. check this https://flask.palletsprojects.com/en/2.3.x/deploying/
+this is only for the purpose of testing, if you need to run this in a production environment, you should put this behind a proper http server like nginx and create a reverse-proxy. it's extremely easy to be hacked if you put this on a public ip. check this https://flask.palletsprojects.com/en/2.3.x/deploying/